Thesis and Dissertation Readings

 This type of reading is similar to the face-to-face paper readings we offer to undergraduates except that you'll get approximately double the time of an undergraduate appointment.
 A graduate Writing Lab assistant will read your thesis or dissertation.

 This type of reading is similar to a face-to-face thesis or dissertation reading except that the reading will be conducted via Web conference.
-This type of reading uses Google Hangouts to assist students over the Internet in real time.
+This type of reading uses Zoom to assist students over the Internet in real time.
 During this type of reading, you and the graduate Lab assistant will work together from your separate, respective computers.

 This type of reading is ideal for graduate students who cannot travel to UWF.